HazemAbdesamed/Crime-Analysis-SFPD/README.md

 </picture>

-In the example above, 1242744 is repeated three times for the categories *Assault*, *Robbery*, *Weapons Carrying Etc*.
+In the example above, 1242744 is repeated three times for the categories *Assault*, *Robbery* and *Weapons Carrying Etc*.